Spurrier-Winiarski Wine Writer-in-Residence Award

 Call for Applications

-The UC Davis Library is accepting applications for the 2024 Spurrier-Winiarski Wine Writer-in-Residence Award in the amount of $50,000 to support one three-month residency at UC Davis.
-The purpose of the award is to support research, writing, and publication of a long-form project on a current or historical aspect of wine.
+The UC Davis Library is proud to offer the Spurrier-Winiarski Wine Writer-in-Residence Award.
+The $50,000 award supports one three-month residency at UC Davis for research, writing, and publication of a long-form project on a current or historical aspect of wine.
 The award seeks to support a writer who exhibits a compelling individual voice, intellectual rigor, and most importantly, offers new perspectives to the canon of wine writing.
-Application deadline extended to November 10, 2023 by 11:59 pm (PDT).

 The Spurrier-Winiarski Wine Writer-in-Residence Award is created in recognition of Steven Spurrier and Warren Winiarski, friends and legendary pioneers in the wine world who valued the importance of wine writing to the elevation and greater understanding of making and appreciating fine wine.
 In addition to the resources available through the library’s collections on wine writing and related topics, the proximity of UC Davis to California’s premier wine making regions will afford the Resident networking and mentoring opportunities with California winemakers, winegrowers, and other wine industry and wine writing experts.